nabla0001/mnist.rnn/README.md

 ## Results

-After just a few epochs the model starts completing many digits sensibly: it knows where the digits need to continue; it also frequently infers correctly which digit it needs to draw based on the occluded digit - something that is not always obvious.
+Even after just a few epochs the model starts completing many digits sensibly: it knows where the digits need to continue; it also frequently infers correctly which digit it needs to draw based on the occluded digit - something that is not always obvious.
 It then gets their overall gestalt right.